There are affiliate links in this post.

 *Depending on your hair type, thickness and length, air drying may or may not be practical.
 Some people can air dry in under an hour, making air drying very practical.
 Others (like myself) would have wet hair for literally more than half a day if we used gel and didn’t diffuse.
 If you are new to the idea of diffusing, I have a how to diffuse your hair 4 different ways blog post.

 If you have a hard time scrunching out the crunch, this is usually the result of having used too much gel.
 If your hair didn’t get a crunchy cast, or only was crunchy in some spots but not others, this usually means you didn’t use enough gel, or didn’t get it well distributed across your hair.
-For more about gel casts check out my posts what is a gel cast, and/or my post why you aren’t getting a gel cast.

 You’ll repeat this routine 1-2 times a month, for the sake of removing buildup.
 All non-clarifying wash days will follow the routine below.